anders94/disruptor/README.md

 or

     git clone https://github.com/anders94/disruptor.git

     npm install

 Usage
 -----
-The application takes an IP and port on which to listen and the IP and port of some other peer on the network.
+Disruptor takes an IP and port on which to listen and the IP and port of some other peer on the network.
 All the peers will find each other and stay in communication as peers enter and leave the network.

-    disruptor peer myHost:myPort anotherHost:anotherPort
+    disruptor peer myHost:myPort anotherHost:itsPort

 Example
 -------
-In the first shell:
+You can simulate a mesh network of nodes running on a single host.
+In a shell:

     disruptor peer 127.0.0.1:1111 127.0.0.1:22222

-In the second shell:
+In another shell:

     disruptor peer 127.0.0.1:2222 127.0.0.1:11111

 The processes should find each other.
-Start a few more and point each to one of the live nodes in the network and they should all find each other.
+Start a few more and point each to one of the live nodes in the network and they should all find all the others.

-To see what other nodes the first disruptor peer knows about, visit it with a web browser:
+To see what other nodes a disruptor peer knows about, visit it with a web browser:

     http://127.0.0.1:1111

-Usually this is done machine to machine with network accessible IP addresses, not all on the same host as in this example.
+In a production environment, rather than 127.0.0.1 you would use a network accessible interface and run one instance on each machine.

 Creating Worker Apps
 --------------------